The Sheik (novel): Controversy

 Throughout its history, The Sheik has attracted controversy, though this has shifted in form over the years.
 When it was published, it was considered an erotic novel and variously described in the press as "shocking" and "poisonously salacious."

+The book was attacked by literary critic Q. D. Leavis in her influential book Fiction and the Reading Public.
+Leavis dismissed The Sheik as "embodying the typist's day-dream" and claimed that the book would have a "detrimental" effect on its readers' minds.

 In more recent decades, the novel has been strongly criticised for its central plot element: the idea that rape leads to love – i.e., forced seduction.
 Other criticisms have been directed at ideas closely related to the central rape plot: that for women, sexual submission is a necessary and natural condition; and that rape is excused by marriage.
-Historians have also criticised the orientalist portrayal of the Arabs in the novel.
+Historians have also criticised the Orientalist portrayal of the Arabs in the novel.
 With its plot centered on the subjugation of a wilful woman, The Sheik has been compared to The Taming of the Shrew by William Shakespeare.

-Criticism of the novel has been tempered, however, by other writers observing that women writers of Hull's period used the already well-established genre of the Orientalist fantasy to begin putting feminist ideas before their primarily female readership.
+Criticism of the novel has been tempered, however, by other writers observing that women writers of Hull's period used the already well-established genre of Orientalist fantasy to begin putting feminist ideas before their primarily female readership.
 Women appear as protagonists in desert romances, for example, and in The Sheik specifically, the reader is engaged with Diana as an independent-minded and defiant woman for most of the novel's length, before Hull concludes her story in a conventional way.
 Moreover, it appears the couple means to live in the desert—a break on Hull's part with the typical romance novel ending that sees the heroine safely ensconced in the townhouses and country estates of the European aristocracy.

 Strong contrasts are also painted between the relative liberty of European women and the servitude of their counterparts from the Middle East: